tteck/Proxmox/README.md

 ⚙️ **To Restart Node-Red:**

-Run from the LXC console
+Run in the LXC console
 ```yaml
 node-red-restart
 ```

 ⚙️ **To Update Node-Red:**

-Run from the LXC console (Restart after update)
+Run in the LXC console (Restart after update)
 ```yaml
 npm install -g --unsafe-perm node-red
 ```